mkurmarc/mkurmarc/README.md

 ### Hi there and welcome to my profile!

-- I’m currently working on my portfolio website, which is a ReactJS frontend and Node.js backend
+- I’m currently working on my portfolio website using ReactJS, Node.js, Express, and MongoDB.
 - Fun fact: I started and operated a small business selling home furnishings before enrolling in college.
 - Graduated with BS in Computer Science, February 2021.
 - Looking for permanent work as a web focused software engineer.